 - The Academy recognises its statutory responsibility to safeguard and promote the welfare of all children.
 Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and learners) are an important part of the wider safeguarding system for children with an essential role to play in making the school community safe and secure. - Staff and other adults working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - The best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings considered and all children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - Safeguarding is embedded in all the school's processes and procedures and at the heart of our school to provide an ethos and environment that will help children to be safe and feel safe.
+All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings considered and all children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - The Academy recognises the importance of safeguarding and the promotion of children's welfare at all times.
+Safeguarding is embedded in all the school's processes and procedures and at the heart of our school to provide an ethos and environment that will help children to be safe and feel safe.
 Children are respected and encouraged to talk openly.
 All our staff understand safe professional practice and adhere to our safeguarding policies. - The Academy expects that if any member of our community has a safeguarding concern about any child or adult, they should act immediately.
-This includes out of hours when the DSL may not be available to speak to, in which case a direct referral should be made to the Haringey Multi-agency Safeguarding Hub (MASH) - see P2 above for contact details. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2023 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers and are consistent with those outlined within KCSIE 2023.
+This includes out of hours when the DSL may not be available to speak to, in which case a direct referral should be made to the Haringey Multi-agency Safeguarding Hub (MASH) see P2 above for contact details. - This policy is implemented in accordance with our compliance with the statutory guidance from the Department for Education, 'Keeping Children Safe in Education' 2024 (KCSIE) which requires individual schools and colleges to have an effective child protection policy. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers and are consistent with those outlined within KCSIE 2024.